travelpayouts/slate/source/index.html.md

 search: true
 ---

-# Flight Data Access API
+# About API

-Travelpayouts Flight Data API – the way to get travel insights for your site or blog.
+Travelpayouts Data API – the way to get travel insights for your site or blog.
 You can get flight price trends and find popular destinations for your customers.

+To access the API you should be [registered](https://travelpayouts.com/) in our travel affiliate program.

 <aside class="notice">
 Dear partners!
 Attention, the data is transferred from the cache, so it is recommended to use them to generate static pages.